 We currently have 18 PhD/DM students, to view our PCPS PhD student information please go to the 'useful downloads' section and visit our postgraduate research students profiles.
-We have an active early researchers group (REACH) which meets regularly.
+We have an active early researchers group (REACH) which meets regularly and we have an annual conference day where our students can present and share their work.

 We particularly welcome postgraduate students who have a good degree in one of the basic sciences such as Psychology, Geography, Statistics, or Social Sciences, and health professionals wishing to study part or full-time for a PhD (or MD if clinical).

 We run a Masters in Public Health as part of our cross Faculty University Strategic Research Group in Population Health.
 Our staff teach on other post graduate programmes MSc in Allergy, MSc in Medical Statistics, Faculty of Medicine Postgraduate research programme.

 We co-ordinate public health, epidemiology and medical statistics teaching to the undergraduate BM4/5/6 medical students, and supervise fourth-year medical students' research projects (particularly in the Primary Care Group).